 Their Spanish farm is one of the most advanced of its type, and means Sun Salads are able to supply fresh watercress all year round.
 The watercress here is grown under a mesh house, which provides protection from pests and extreme weather and innovative harvesting technology is used to ensure minimal product handling.

-Sun Salads produce their own seeds, propagate these in their glasshouses and then plant the seedlings by hand.
-It takes about six – eight weeks for the watercress to grow and, once it is ready, it is harvested and packaged ready for delivery to customers.
+Sun Salads produces their own seeds, propagate these in their glasshouses and then plant the seedlings by hand.
+It takes about six to eight weeks for the watercress to grow and, once it is ready, it is harvested and packaged ready for delivery to customers.

-Sun Salads complies with many different production standards and schemes including Leaf Marque, Field to Fork, Red Tractor Farm Assurance, Global G.A.P, SEDEX and NFU Watercress Association Code of Practice.
-In 2010, Sun Salads also won the “Cleaner Water” category of the Environment Agency Environmental Pioneer Awards.
+Sun Salads complies with many different production standards and schemes including Leaf Marque, Red Tractor Farm Assurance, Global G.A.P, SEDEX and NFU Watercress Association Code of Practice.
+In 2010, Sun Salads also won the “Cleaner Water” category for Environment Agency Environmental Pioneer Awards.